AI Business TransformationBusiness Ops

 Sequencing logic.
 Some imperatives enable others.
 A data governance imperative may need to precede a predictive analytics imperative.
 A workforce upskilling program may need to run in parallel with an operational transformation.
 The portfolio has a time dimension, not just a priority dimension.
 The first wave of imperatives should be selected not only for their individual value but for what they enable in subsequent waves.

 The output is a prioritized, sequenced portfolio of typically 3-5 imperatives for the first wave, with subsequent waves planned at a higher level but not yet resourced in detail.
-The portfolio is owned collectively by the Level 1 triad and reviewed at the monthly strategic cadence described in Article 2.
+The portfolio is owned collectively by the Level 1 triad and reviewed at the monthly strategic cadence described in Article 3.

-McKinsey's research on resource reallocation consistently shows that organizations which aggressively reallocate resources (moving money and people from lower-priority areas to higher-priority ones) significantly outperform those that spread resources incrementally across all existing commitments.
+McKinsey’s research on resource reallocation consistently shows that organizations which aggressively reallocate resources (moving money and people from lower-priority areas to higher-priority ones) significantly outperform those that spread resources incrementally across all existing commitments.
 Yet most organizations default to incremental allocation because reallocation creates internal friction.
 Leaders whose budgets shrink resist.
 Teams that get redeployed feel disrupted.
-The political cost of reallocation is real, and most leadership teams avoid it by funding transformation "on top of" existing commitments rather than "instead of" lower-priority activities.
+The political cost of reallocation is real, and most leadership teams avoid it by funding transformation “on top of” existing commitments rather than “instead of” lower-priority activities.3

 A strategy that does not change where money and people go is not a strategy.
 It is an aspiration.

-The CEO's role at Level 2 is to ensure that the imperatives are backed by genuine reallocation.
+The CEO’s role at Level 2 is to ensure that the imperatives are backed by genuine reallocation.
 This means some existing programs get defunded or deprioritized.
 Some teams get redeployed.
 Some budget lines shrink so others can grow.
-This is the CEO's decision, and it is the decision that signals whether the transformation is real.
+This is the CEO’s decision, and it is the decision that signals whether the transformation is real.
+BCG’s 2026 research makes the ownership point directly: AI has made work reinvention a CEO mandate, an agenda item the CEO owns rather than a technology program the CEO delegates.5

 The board should see this reallocation as evidence of strategic commitment.
 According to BCG, leading companies allocate more than 80% of their AI investments to reshaping key functions and creating new offerings rather than spreading resources across smaller-scale productivity initiatives.
-That concentration of investment is a choice, and it is the choice that produces outsized returns.
+That concentration of investment is a choice, and it is the choice that produces outsized returns.2

 The charter is a strategic document, not a delegation memo.
 It should include: the imperative itself (outcome-defined and strategically derived), the resources allocated, the expected timeline for the first iteration cycle, the success metrics tied to business outcomes (not technology deployment milestones), and the support the domain leader will receive from the CAIO’s department during Level 3.